top of page

 Don't have time to read the whole article?
 These are my top El Jadida tour recommendations:

-Things to do in El Jadida
+Best things to do in El Jadida

 Explore the Cité Portugaise

 Originally inhabited by Indigenous tribes, El Jadida's destiny was forever altered when the Portuguese seized control of the city in 1503.
-Eager to establish a permanent foothold in the region, they constructed imposing defensive fortifications that were ingeniously incorporated into the fabric of the old medina quarter.
-Today, walking along these UNESCO-listed ramparts offers a fascinating glimpse into the city’s past and is one of the best things to do in El Jadida
+Eager to establish a permanent foothold in the region, they constructed imposing defensive fortifications that were ingeniously incorporated into the fabric of the old medina.

 Head through the main entrance gate of the Cité Portugaise to admire the 16th-century Church of the Assumption and the Grande Mosquée de Mazagan with its five-sided minaret.
 A stroll along the ramparts leads to the Bastion de St Sébastian, where you'll pass a ruined synagogue still bearing a Star of David on its weathered facade.
-At the end of the main thoroughfare sits the Porte de la Mer where ships once unloaded goods and supplies.
-Nearby is a communal bakery where you can observe locals bringing their bread to be baked the traditional way.

-Venture into the Portuguese Cisterns
+Descend into the Portuguese Cisterns

 Originally constructed in 1503 by the Portuguese as a reservoir to supply water to the settlement, this subterranean chamber continues to entice visitors today.
 Descending the stone steps into the cistern's dim interior, you’ll discover a forest of stone pillars rising from shallow pools of water that coat the floor.
-The space is illuminated by a single shaft of sunlight and served as the atmospheric backdrop for a scene in the 1951 Orson Welles film “Othello”.

 For those interested in learning more about the history of this landmark, the Cistern Museum next door houses photographs, books and documents providing insights into the site’s construction and use throughout the centuries.